 If you have been in the gym for even a few days, chances are you have heard or seen someone doing a superset.
 Two exercises in a row with no break for that pump.
 We all love the feeling.
-But did you know, there are different types of “supersets”.
+But did you know, there are different types of “supersets”?

 Supersets are when you do two exercises back-to-back for opposing muscle groups without rest.
 Let’s say you do a set of barbell bicep curls and follow it up right away with a set of rope cable press downs, that is one superset.
 Any muscles or muscle groups that are opposing work as a superset.
 Biceps and triceps, chest and back, and hamstrings and quads are all popular opposites muscle (groups) for supersets.
 While doing the superset, the opposing muscle(s) get to rest while the other one(s) work.

 Compound Sets are exercises performed without rest with the same muscles or non-opposing muscle groups.
-People send to call any exercise that is two exercises a “superset”, however, this term is important to know.
+People tend to call any exercise that is two exercises a “superset”, however, this term is important to know.
 Unlike a superset, a compound set does not let one muscle (group) rest while the other one trains.
 An example would be training chest and then doing bench press, followed by a dumbbell fly.
 The chest muscles would be working with both exercises.
 These sets tend to be harder than supersets, so remember the difference when programming workouts.

 Pre-exhaust Super Sets are like supersets but follow a simple rule.
 Pre-exhausting means that there would be an isolated exercise immediately before a compound exercise for the same muscle group.
 An example of this would be doing a dumbbell fly and then performing a bench press.
 The dumbbell fly is an isolated exercise for mainly the chest muscles and the bench press is a compound exercise for the chest and triceps.
 This can challenge local muscular endurance.